A method to assess trustworthiness of machine coding at scale: Systematic uncertainty in new data sets

 \section{Systematic uncertainty in new data sets}

-The fourth step in establishing the trustworthiness of an algorithm is to evaluate any potential systematic effects based on how an algorithm may code data that comes from a distinct population of, in our case, student responses than used in the initial training and testing.
+The fourth step in establishing the trustworthiness of an algorithm is to evaluate any potential systematic effects based on how an algorithm may code data that comes from a distinct population of, in our case, student responses than those used in the initial training.
+Quantitatively estimating this source of potential systematic offsets is particularly important for physics education researchers looking to use machine learning and natural language processing at scale, such that a model trained on data collected at a particular time, institution, course, or course level could then be applied to large quantities of data from other contexts with limited additional human coding.
+In this section, we demonstrate how to estimate such systematics using similar methods to those in the previous section.